 This giant book collects the last six chapters of Xenozoic, and we won’t be reviewing the material here as Flesk has an excellent softcover collection of the entire story that I’ve previously reviewed.
 Here we’ll be looking at this volume from a packaging perspective, to help determine if this material and presentation are something you’d enjoy.

 Mark Schultz hit his stride in these last issues of Kitchen Sink’s Xenozoic Tales, each one better than the last, utilizing that signature dry brush technique.
 The level of detail on each page is staggering and must be lingered over to fully appreciate.
 It’s worth noting the lack of corrections: I went back through the book looking for white-out but only found some pasted dialogue.

 Schultz provides the introduction, giving some information as to his process, inspiration and artistic heroes including Daniel Smith.
 The book finishes with a brief bio of Schultz.

 The book is put together extremely well, sewn to allow any page to lay flat.
 Superb production all around, holding true to the standard set by the predecessors of this line.
-Randy Dahlk has done an excellent design job once again; chapter dividers, different end papers and a unified colour scheme enhance this volume of black and white material.
+Randy Dahlk has done an excellent design job once again; chapter dividers, different endpapers and a unified colour scheme enhance this volume of pencil and ink material.
 I did find it odd that the tale of contents listed page numbers but the book itself contains no page numbers, other than those on the original art.

 All in all another stellar Artist’s Edition, but then again I’m a huge fan of Mark Schultz and this is a must for all of his fans.
-While a high priced item, it meets and exceeds expectation.
-Available through IDW direct or your local comic shop, providing a nice opportunity to drive people into local c0mic retailers.
-Hopefully this will spur Schultz on to work on the material.
+While a high-priced item, it meets and exceeds expectations.
+Available through IDW direct or your local comic shop, providing a nice opportunity to drive people into local comic retailers.
+Hopefully, this will spur Schultz on to work on the material.